oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 At the time of writing, we have no concrete plans in regards to analytics, but we do intend on implementing them at some point in the future.
 Right now, we may have enabled Cloudflare’s means of analytics.
 Cloudflare acts as our domain registration company and cache / ‘CDN’.
 We may also have enabled Vercel’s means of analytics.
 Vercel is currently, at the time of writing this, our web hosting service company of choice due to the ease they introduce in the provision of their services, but this may be subject to change.

-### Our choice of analytics or approaches to analytics, telemetry or such means of user data collection is very much subject to change, and may change to degrees that are no longer specifically reflected by these Terms & Ethics of Use in the future.
+### Our choice of analytics or approaches to analytics, telemetry or such means of user data collection is very much subject to change, and may change to degrees that are no longer specifically reflected by these oreohive Source No-AI-Training License in the future.

 However, we agree to ensure transparency, and maintain (and uphold) a respect for the privacy of our users in the collection of such data, in addition to a respect for their right to opt out of unnecessary data collections that don’t constitute to core or integral parts of the functionality of the services, products or experiences they receive from us or via our platforms or avenues of communication or delivery.

 # 08. - **No use by under-13s**

 ***This section discusses and outlines how our services are not for use by individuals under the age of thirteen.
-Using this service under the age of thirteen or letting your child do so is a strict and direct violation of our Terms & Ethics of Use.***
+Using this service under the age of thirteen or letting your child do so is a strict and direct violation of our oreohive Source No-AI-Training License.***

 Service is intended only for access and use by human individuals at least thirteen (13) years old.
 By accessing or using our products, services or experiences, you warrant and represent that you are at least thirteen (13) years of age and with the full authority, right, and capacity to enter into this agreement and abide by all of the terms and conditions of Terms.
 If you are not at least thirteen (13) years old, you are prohibited from both the access and use of our products, services and experiences.